-At Campaign Monitor we’re huge fans of A/B testing, it increases the click-through rate of our own email campaigns and enables us to share what we learned with you!
-So we decided to test using a link vs. a button as the main call to action in one of our recent campaigns to figure out which works best.
+So we decided to test using a link vs. a button as the main call to action in one of our recent campaigns, to figure out once and for all which works best.

-Here’s the version of our email with the link as a CTA at the bottom:
+Here’s the version of our email with the link as the call to action at the bottom:

-And here’s the version of our email with the button as a CTA at the bottom:
+And here’s the version of our email with the button as the call to action at the bottom:

 The result?
 Using a call to action button instead of just a text link got us a 28% increase in click-throughs.

 Just to be sure, we tested it again on a few different campaigns and got a similar increase in click-throughs each time.